8 Essential Qualitative Data Collection Methods

-Qualitative data methods allow you to deep dive into the mindset of your audience to discover areas for growth, development, and improvement.
+Qualitative data methods allow you to dive deep into the mindset of your audience to discover areas for growth, development, and improvement.

 British mathematician and marketing mastermind Clive Humby once famously stated that “Data is the new oil.”
 He has a point.
 Without data, nonprofit organizations are left second-guessing what their clients and supporters think, how their brand compares to others in the market, whether their messaging is on-point, how their campaigns are performing, where improvements can be made, and how overall results can be optimized.